YI-CHENG-SHIH645/TWStockAnalysis/README.md

+1. install psql, create a database called "financial_data", use the .sql file to restore

-1. install docker, make sure that you can run docker command without sudo
+2. install docker, make sure that you can run docker command without sudo

-2. add a file called "config.py" under dir "compute/data/database/", format is like
+3. add a file called "config.py" under dir "compute/data/database/", format is like
 ```
 psql_config = {
     "database": 'financial_data',